sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 | **Path Hunting** | Increasing path length, then withdrawal |
 | **Discovery** | Prolonged announcements, few changes |

-The classifications are set for 10 minutes for each prefix.
-At the end of the 10 minute period, prefixes are reevaluated, so they can go from `Link Flap` to `Discovery`.
-There is an exception for `Outage`, where any announcement can transition a prefix out of the `outage` state.
-These initial thresholds are just a starting point, and I will definitely refine them as the project goes on.
+To make these determinations, the engine analyzes the last five minutes of event data.
+Once classified, a prefix holds its state for ten minutes before being reevaluated.
+This means a prefix might eventually downgrade from a `Link Flap` to a routine `Discovery`. `Outage` states are the sole exception and clear immediately upon any new announcement.
+These initial rules are just a baseline I plan to refine as the project evolves.

 ---